 Retirement presents an exciting opportunity to live the life you have always dreamed of.
 You have spent your entire life working – first towards your education and followed by your career, and now you have earned the right to kick back and do all the things that bring you happiness.
 During this time, the last thing you want to do is worry about money.
 With the steady decline of final salary pension schemes, more and more retirees are left with a large sum of money at retirement to try and use to their advantage.

-Before 2015, annuities were the most popular form of income in retirement.
+Before 2015, pension annuities were the most popular form of income in retirement.
 After Pension Freedoms, however, savers have generally preferred to use their newly offered flexibility.
 Purchasing an annuity generally involves taking 25% of your pension pot as a tax-free lump sum and exchanging the remaining 75% for a guaranteed income until you die.
 The benefits from an annuity are taxable as income.

 The amount you receive depends on the choices you make, along with your age and health.
 Someone who is 55 and healthy will receive lower each year than someone aged 70 in poor health.
 This is because the provider will most likely need to pay the income to the 55-year old for a longer period.
 Annuity rates are also closely linked to interest rates, which is another reason why annuities’ popularity has dropped in recent years.
 An extended period of very low-interest rates has drastically reduced the amount received when purchasing a pension annuity.